What is medicinal cannabis?

 Pathways for patient access

 If the Therapeutic Goods Administration approves a prescription medicine for supply, a patient with a prescription can acquire it through a doctor or pharmacist.
-Presently, there is only one medicinal cannabis product approved for supply in Australia.
-This is an approved treatment for spasticity in Multiple Sclerosis.

 Currently, Australian patients can access medicinal cannabis through pathways available for unapproved medicines.
 In circumstances where patients need access to therapeutic goods that are not included in the ARTG, a Therapeutic Goods Administration approval is required in order for the medicine to be prescribed.
 The Commonwealth Department of Health manages the Special Access Scheme (SAS) and Authorised Prescriber Scheme (AP) that enable this access.